Ophthalmic Dispensing FdSc

 - Ocular Anatomy and Contact Lenses

-The course is accredited by the General Optical Council (GOC).
 On completion, graduates may gain exemption from the theory exams of the association of British Dispensing Opticians and continue their pre-registration training to become a registered dispensing optician.
-You may also continue your studies to obtain an Honours Degree in Health Sciences or apply to join BSc Optometry.
+You may also continue your studies to obtain an Honours Degree in Health Sciences or apply to join BSc (Hons) Optometry at City University, London.